olimorris/VectorCode/docs/neovim.md

 The following are the available options for this function:
 - `bufnr`: buffer number.
 Default: current buffer;
 - `opts`: accepts a lua table with the following keys:
+  - `project_root`: a string of the path that overrides the detected project root.
+  Default: `nil`.
+This is mostly intended to use with the [user command](#vectorcode-register), and you probably should not use this directly in your config;
   - `exclude_this`: whether to exclude the file you're editing.
 Default: `true`;
   - `n_query`: number of retrieved documents.
 Default: `1`;
   - `debounce`: debounce time in milliseconds.
 Default: `10`;